dantavares/Arttiny/RF_XBOX360/readme.md

 Original work by (yaywoop) / additional ideas from Alexander Martinez - modified by dilandou (www.dilandou.com, www.diru.org/wordpress)
 Sends LED initialisation code, then sleeps until a button press for sync command.
 RF module must be powered with 3.3V, two diodes in series with USB 5v will do.
-Connect the USB wires to a host computer, and the data and serial wires to Arduino. of course, make sure to have a common ground
+Connect the USB wires to a host computer, and make sure to have a common ground

 On Windows you will need to install the necessary drivers, to do this download driver on MS: https://www.microsoft.com/accessories/en-in/d/xbox-360-controller-for-windows